infonomic/payload-alternative-lexical-richtext-editor/README.md

 When using a `beforeChange` hook - we add the `data` property to the document itself when the document is being saved.
 Here's our [`beforeChange`](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/payload/adapters/richtext-lexical/field/lexical-before-change-populate-links.ts) hook.
 Obviously this has implications for stale links (source documents who's title or slug may have changed).
 However, there is no impact on overall performance and user experience, since the source document already contains the data it needs for internal links (O(1) constant time complexity).

-The configuration in this repo is using the `beforeChange` strategy.
+The configuration in this repo is using the `beforeChange` strategy, although this can be changed here in the hooks property for the [richtext adapter](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/payload/adapters/richtext-lexical/index.ts).